 Medium-well steaks have less moisture and pinkness compared to medium steaks.
 They have lost more moisture, making them a little drier.

 A medium-well steak may be too cooked for most steak aficionados.
-The meat is likely to be tougher to chew and may not have the same flavor as a slightly less cooked steak.
+The meat is likely to be tougher and may not have the same flavor as a slightly less cooked steak.

 Well Done – 160-degrees

 A well-done steak is dry, tough, and contains less flavor.
 By the time the steak reaches 160-degrees, most of the fats are melted and a lot of the water content has evaporated.

 Most chefs would agree that a well-done steak is overdone.
 At this point, the steak has lost a lot of its flavor, which could ruin a high-end cut of beef, such as Premium Angus Beef Top Sirloin.

 What are the Health Risks of Eating Rare Steak?

 Cooking meat to a high temperature is necessary to kill bacteria.
 Raw meat may contain all types of bacteria, from salmonella to E. coli.

 Consuming undercooked food may lead to food poisoning, listeriosis, salmonellosis, and even parasitic infections.
 The risks are greater for those with children, pregnant women, and those with weakened immune systems.

 Due to these concerns, the United States Department of Agriculture (USDA) recommends cooking meat to a minimum of 145-degrees Fahrenheit.